jamespeccia/Ponker/README.md

 # Ponker
-Online Poker site built using React, Node, and MongoDB
+Online Poker site built using Next.js and AWS

 ### Completed
 * Frontend and backend with database